How to become a fishing vessel skipper

 - working towards this role

-When you have experience you can learn and train on the job to go on to become a skipper.
+Once you have enough experience you can do further training to go on and become a skipper.

-These apprenticeships typically take 24 months to complete as a mix of learning in the workplace and off-the-job study.
+These apprenticeships typically take between 2 and 3 years to complete, and are a mix of training on the job and classroom study.

 To get onto an apprenticeship, you'll find it useful to have: